 Hi!
 Scott Leland Prentice here, I was born on a chilly October morning in the quiet community of Sheridan Wyoming in 1960.
 I was the fourth and last child of Robert and Ramona Prentice.
-My father a hardworking truck driver and superintendent for Peter Kiewits.
+My father was a hardworking truck driver and superintendent for Peter Kiewits.
 Moving from town to town throughout Wyoming at an early age and settling in Carlos, Minnesota at the age of eight on a farm, I quickly discovered the meaning of hard work and the importance of family.
 For another nine more years I learned to raise animals, crops, vegetables and how to find happiness in creative adventures and activities on a rural country farm.
 I was actively involved in 4-H and FFA (Future Farmers of America).

-I received my honorable discharge in 1983, after serving as an engineer, architectural draftsman and construction supervisor, attached to the experimental Army base Ft.
+I received my honorable discharge in 1983, after serving as an engineer, architectural draftsman and construction supervisor, attached to the experimental support command at Army base Ft.
 Hunter Liggett, California.
 My military career consisted of designing and supervising the construction test track for the Humvee, M1A1 Abrams Tank, and several other projects that lead to the approval and manufacture of the Hellfire Missile, Blackhawk helicopter, and the Bradley Fighting Vehicle and I served as the NCOIC of the Battalion Color Guard.

-After my military service I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found Concorde Gaming, Inc. As Senior Vice President and General Manager, my vast construction, design and keen artistic talents helped take the company public and on to build the largest gaming routes in the midwest from North Dakota to Louisiana.
+After my military service I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found and develop Concorde Gaming, Inc. As Senior Vice President and General Manager, my vast construction, design and keen artistic talents helped take the company public and on to build the largest gaming routes in the midwest from North Dakota to Louisiana.
 My design and construction management was involved in the development of the Four Bears Casino in New Town, North Dakota and several other very successful smaller casinos throughout the midwest gaming corridor.

-After leaving the gaming industry to launch an independent commercial art studio, I gained national attention after completing a 20′ x 40′ glass mural at the Mouth Rushmore National Memorial called “The Stand” (A larger than life buffalo).
+After leaving the gaming industry to launch an independent commercial art studio, I gained national attention after completing a 20′ x 40′ glass mural at the Mount Rushmore National Memorial called “The Stand” (A larger than life buffalo).
 I have worked in the commercial art glass business for over 25 years doing various commercial art glass and design projects.
 Some of my clients consisted of First National Bank lobby rotunda, Applebee’s, Ramada Inn, Holiday Inn, and numerous residential housing projects.
 I have done projects for the Vice President of the United States and Miss South Dakota.
 My portfolio also consists of numerous logos and graphic designs, some of which are very recognizable throughout the Midwest.

 My other talents consist of photography, airbrush painting, fine art, water colors, pen & ink, calligraphy, charcoal, graphic design, architectural/structural drafting and of course construction.
 I was a licenced real estate broker in Rapid City and design/built many homes and businesses throughout my 8 year career in the real estate and construction business.